Kinovarobotics/ros2_kortex/README.md

 ```

 ## Commanding the arm (physically and in simulation)
-You can command the arm by publishing Joint Trajectory messages directly to the joint trajectory controller:
+You can command the arm by publishing Joint Trajectory messages directly to the joint trajectory controller with joint positions are in **radians**:

 ```bash
 ros2 topic pub /joint_trajectory_controller/joint_trajectory trajectory_msgs/JointTrajectory "{